dharmab/8492sqdn.net/content/guides/combat-sim/bfm/index.md

 ## Practice

-The best way to practice these skills is to spar a with human better than you and debrief every fight.
-This will teach you more in an evening you would learn on your own in a year.
+The best way to practice these skills is to spar with a human better than you and debrief every fight.
+This will teach you more in an evening than you would learn on your own in a year.

 Record your fights using [Tacview](https://www.tacview.net/).
 The free version of Tacview works well for this purpose.
 Spend 15 minutes debriefing in Tacview for every 5 minutes you spend fighting in the sim.